 Understanding and Managing Challenging Behaviour

 This course will help you understand some of the underlying issues that may lead to students exhibiting challenging behaviours.
 It provides a model for managing students' challenging behaviour, along with specific, related strategies designed to support you in dealing with these behaviours in mainstream settings.
-While this course is applicable across all year levels, it focuses on primary aged students.

 - Resilience and risk factors in children

-- The impact of learning problems
+- The impact of learning difficulties

 - Mental health issues such as anxiety